CZ-NIC/pyoidc/doc/index.rst

 Pyoidc
 ======

-This will eventually be a complete implementation of OpenID Connect.
+One of the most complete implementations of OpenID Connect.
 And as a side effect a fairly complete implementation of OAuth2.0.

 .. toctree::